itsbluejelly/Ronnie_Denzel_Typescript_React/README.md

 >| **Branch-01**  | Commit 1  |
 >| **Branch-02**  | Commit 2  |

+As for the main branch, it already has a project website using typescript and react, courtesy of Dave Gray's tutorial, and for you to run it you just have to follow the instructions below as it is not deployed:

+>1.
+Switch to the main branch
+>2.
+In your favourite IDE and type in
+`npm run dev`
+>3.
+Next, open another split terminal and type in
+`npm run server`

+It's a simple website that uses [json-server](https://github.com/typicode/json-server) to create a fake API from the database directory, meant to display products and allow one to purchase them

+*Spoiler: Nothing happens once you purchase them*😅

 ## Credits

 The credits for this repository are all listed below: